 Yes, it is as simple as it sounds.
 Whatever you find yourself getting distracted by, simply remove it.
 It’s understandable that the recent release of Pokemon Go is definitely no help, but simply placing your phone far away from you is going to do a great deal in boosting your concentration.
 One of the surefire ways of reducing distractions is to make that possibility as inconvenient as possible for you.

-Organise your studying space
+Organize your studying space

 Most students find it difficult to concentrate when there’s loud noise.
 But they tend to overlook that a visually cluttered study space can have the same effect; not to mention that it’s going to be difficult looking for your pens and other stationery.
 Keep your study space as organised as possible.
 This neat little trick will aid you in your efforts of reducing distractions.
 But apart from that, it also acts as a minor form of encouragement and provides the student with a small sense of pride and motivation.